cityofaustin/janis/README.md

 ### React-Static

-This project uses [React-Static](https://github.com/nozzle/react-static) as a base framework for building static-progressive a React application/website.
-It's designed to with considerations for SEO, site performance, and user/developer experience.
+This project uses [React-Static](https://github.com/nozzle/react-static) as a base framework for building static-progressive React applications and websites.
+It's designed with considerations for SEO, site performance, and user/developer experience.

-TODO: more on this decision + evaluation

 ### Storybook